-A wide range of strategies that will be pursued to meet the set goals, objectives and targets of this Population Policy have also been outlined.
-Like its predecessor, this policy will be implemented through a multisectoral and multi-dimensional integrated approach.
+The successful implementation of this policy will enable the Government to undertake investment in public infrastructure, provide for development of human resources through better health and education, protection of the environment and the rule of law.
+This will subsequently open up avenues for development in all sectors of the country's economy.
+Like its predecessor, this policy will be implemented through a multi-sectoral and multi-dimensional integrated approach.
 In this regard, the Government will collaborate with NGOs, the private sector, communities and other agencies.
 Each member of the society is called upon to play an active role so as to ensure the attainment of the goals, objectives and targets set out in this policy.
 Government will provide the necessary enabling environment and infrastructure for the implementation of this population policy.